 These seminars are designed to assess how public health professionals become leaders.
-Students are introduced to the concepts of leadership in public health, evaluation and analysis of leadership readings, and discussion and examination of leadership issues, using experience and examples from the field.
+Students are introduced to concepts of adaptive leadership, evaluation and analysis of leadership readings, application of concepts to public health and management challenges, and discussion and examination of leadership issues, using experience and examples from the field.